 At Home Worship Resources

-During this extraordinary time when we must practice social isolation for the safety of our members and our wider community, we are committed to remaining a place of prayer.
+During this extraordinary time when we must practice social distancing for the safety of our members and our wider community, we are committed to remaining a place of prayer.

 We are learning how to pray and worship virtually; and to be evermore deeply connected as a faith community.

 Here is a list of opportunities to join us throughout the week.
-Click HERE for an instructional video on how to live stream our services.
 Please invite family members, friends and neighbors to be with us.

 Upholding you and your families in God's love,